Culver's Lake

-Culver Gap near Culver's Lake in Sussex County, New Jersey, was an important route through the Kittatinny Mountain from about 10,000 years ago to present.
-The gap is more than 400 feet (120 m) below the top of the mountain.
-Lenape Native Americans used the gap to hunt and trade on both sides of the mountain.
-Early settlers from Pennsylvania used the water drop from Culvers Lake to Branchville for a wide assortment of mills.
-Turnpikes followed the route of Lenape trails through the gap.
+Culver Gap, near Culver’s Lake in Sussex County, New Jersey, has been an important route through the Kittatinny Mountain since approximately 10,000 years ago.
+The gap is over 400 feet (120 m) below the mountain's summit.
+The Lenape Native Americans used the gap to hunt and trade on both sides of the mountain.
+Early settlers from Pennsylvania utilized the water drop from Culver’s Lake to Branchville for various mills.
+Turnpikes followed the Lenape trails through the gap.

 The lake is named for a local clergyman, the Reverend Jabez Collver (1731-1818), who led the Congregational Church in Wantage Township, New Jersey.
 On September 14, 1774, he purchased 163 acres of land east of Kittatinny Mountain near the lake.
 However, after the American Revolution, Collver fled to Ontario, Canada after the American Revolution due to his loyalist sympathies.